Big1533/sdl_android_guides/docs/Cloud Apps/index.md

-### Auth Token
+### Retrieving Authentication Token

-A Cloud app can retrieve its `authToken` from policy table after the app successfully starts the RPC service by using the `SdlManager` as in the following example.
+A Cloud app can retrieve its `authToken` from local policy table after the app successfully starts the RPC service by using the `SdlManager` as in the following example.
 The `authToken` can be used later by the app to authenticate websocket connection on app activation:

 ```java
 String authToken = sdlManager.getAuthToken();